rahuljindal1/node-interview-questions/README.md

 3. **The 'error' event:** This event is emitted if any error occurs during the stream reading process.
 In the event handler, we log the error to the console.

-## What is the purpose of using streams in node?
+## What is the purpose of using streams in Node.js?

 1. **Memory Efficiency:** Streams enable you to process data in smaller chunks instead of loading the whole dataset into memory.
 You can process it incrementally, making it possible to handle the large dataset which might not fit entirely into the memory.